The Dual Degree, 3+4 year Program

 - Receive a favorable Composite Letter of Recommendation from the SUNY-NP BS/DO director.

 - Receive an MCAT score of at least the average score of the entering NYIT-COM class the semester you matriculate at New Paltz (for Fall 2015, that score was 504).

-You must finish all of the required pre-requisite courses for NYCOM and take the MCAT and submit your application to AACOMAS before the Fall of your third year here at New Paltz.
+You must finish all of the required pre-requisite courses for NYIT-COM and take the MCAT and submit your application to AACOMAS before the Fall of your third year here at New Paltz.
 It is most important that you prepare for the MCAT during the spring semester of your second year.
 In addition to the traditional areas of Biology and Physical Sciences (Chemistry and Physics), the new MCAT (2015) will be testing in the areas of Biochemistry, Psychology, Sociology and Humanities.
 In addition, since you must finish all required courses in your major as well as ALL of your general education requirements within three years, you have few options beyond those described below.

 For this 3+4 (BS/DO) program, you do NOT have to complete all of the major before you leave New Paltz -- we transfer back the remaining credits from your first successful year in medical school to complete your undergraduate degree.
 However, that tends to restrict your major to one of the following: Biology, Biochemistry, Chemistry, or Bio-psychology.